CianMurphy/ciangene/README.md

 * make_kinships_new.sh

-		Makes technical kinship (TK) and geno kinship matrix calculate and plot PCs
+		Makes technical kinship (TK), Read Depth (RD) and geno kinship matrix calculate and plot PCs

 * check_tk_residuals.sh

-		Checks how much variance pop (A) and TK (B) explains for all phenos.
+		Checks how much kinships explain for all phenos.
 		Creates new pheno files, using residuals from (B) as phenos

 * LDAK/run_ldak_on_all_phenos.sh & run_ldak_on_all_phenos_res.sh